g0my/g0my/README.md

-- 👋 Hi, I’m @g0my
+- 👋 Hi, I’m @EL
-- 👀 I’m interested in computer scinces
+- 👀 interested in computer scinces hardware and software
-- 🌱 I’m currently learning security things
+- 🌱 currently learning fundamentals knowledge around IT
-- 💞️ I’m looking to collaborate on all project around mobiale security
+- 💞️ open to any project
-- 📫 How to reach me call me gomy
+- 📫 How to reach me call me EL

 <!---
 g0my/g0my is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.